Seirdy/seirdy.one/content/posts/website-best-practices.md

 The above advice might seem daunting, but it’s usually easy to use existing tools to generate an SVG Tiny file and manually edit it to support the SVG secure static mode.
 SVGs that conform to this subset should be compatible with Qt5's SVG implemen&shy;tation, librsvg (used by Wikipedia and GNOME), and most operating systems' icon renderers.

 Two tools that can optimize the size of an SVG file are [SVGO](https://github.com/svg/svgo) and the now-discontinued [svgcleaner](https://github.com/RazrFalcon/svgcleaner).
-Don't overdo lossy compression with these tools, since lossy compression can sometimes _reduce_ the effectiveness of gzip and Brotli compression.
+Don't overdo lossy compression with these tools, since lossy SVG compression can sometimes _reduce_ the effectiveness of gzip and Brotli compression.

 Layout
 ------